capitalch/next/xprofile/docs/pages/qa.md

 <p class='q'>Q. What countries you have visited so far?</p>

-UAE, Hongkong, Thailand, Japan, Italy, Germany, Switzerland and Holland.
+UAE, Hongkong, Thailand, Japan, Italy, Germany, Hongkong, singapore, Switzerland and Holland.

 <p class = 'q'>What languages can you speak?</p>